+EDUC 005

-EDUC 005 Critical Think. in the Classrm
+Critical Think. in the Classrm

-Prerequisite(s): ENG 001A and EDUC 001
+Class Hours: 54 Lecture Prerequisite(s): ENG 001A Prerequisite(s): EDUC 001 Transfers to: UC/CSU

-Transfers to: UC/CSU Critical Thinking in the Classroom
+Critical Thinking in the Classroom

 EDUC 005 is a critical thinking class intended for students who are considering teaching as a profession.
 Principles and methods of critical thinking will be applied and covered.
 Concepts covered are as follows: identifying arguments, developing reasoning skills, and identifying common fallacies blended with applications of these concepts into a K-8 classroom environment.